Virtual-Universe/Virtual-Universe-Release/VirtualUniverse/ReadMe.txt

-Universe-Dev 0.9.3+ (git)
+Universe-Dev 1.0.2+ (git)
-Rowan Deppeler <greythane@gmail.com>
-June 2014
-Fly-Man-
+Emperor Starfinder <emperor@secondgalaxy.com>
-Jan 2015
+July 2015
 ===============================================

 ** Simplified startup scripts **
 ================================
-Easy to use startup scripts are provided to simplify running Universe.
+Easy to use startup scripts are provided to simplify running Virtual Universe.
 Choose the appropriate one(s) for your system and configuration.

  *nix flavours (including Mac)